StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models

 Diverging from conventional inpainting methods, our approach is distinctively simple and training-free.
-It seamlessly integrates into the original Stable Diffusion framework for end-to-end generation of stereo image pairs, eliminating the need for post-processing.
-Our method leverages a disparity map in the early denoising stage to apply a Stereo Pixel Shift (Section~\ref{sec:sps}) to the latent vector of the left image.
+With seamless integration into the original Stable Diffusion framework, we provide end-to-end generation of stereo image pairs, eliminating the need for post-processing.
+Our method leverages a disparity map in the early denoising stage to apply a Stereo Pixel Shift (Sec.~\ref{sec:sps}) to the latent vector of the left image.
 This process generates the latent vector for the right image through disparity.
-To address the inconsistency issues between the left and right images during the denoising process, we employ a Symmetric Pixel Shift Masking Denoise (Section~\ref{sec:spsmd}) technique and a Self-Attention module (Section~\ref{sec:salm}) to align the right image with the left one.
+To address the inconsistency issues between the left and right images during the denoising process, we employ a Symmetric Pixel Shift Masking Denoise (Sec.~\ref{sec:spsmd}) technique and a Self-Attention module (Sec.~\ref{sec:salm}) to align the right image with the left one.
 Since our method exclusively manipulates the latent variable, it can be applied across various image generation tasks in different Stable Diffusion models.
-This versatility stems from the technique's focus on latent space operations, making it adaptable to a wide range of scenarios within the Stable Diffusion framework (Section~\ref{sec:as}).
-Our method only requires a disparity map which can be obtained by various depth estimation models like DPT~\cite{Ranftl2021}, MiDas~\cite{Ranftl2022} etc.\ and does not require camera calibration.
+This versatility stems from the technique's focus on latent space operations, making it adaptable to a wide range of scenarios within the Stable Diffusion framework (Sec.~\ref{sec:as}).
+Our method only requires a disparity map, which can be obtained by various depth estimation models like DPT~\cite{Ranftl2021}, MiDas~\cite{Ranftl2022} etc.\ and does not require camera calibration.